sojourn-13/sojourn-station/docs/CONTRIBUTING.md

 ---

+### Name parameters properly
 Name your proc parameters properly to prevent name conflicts.
-If in doubt, use the prefix \_ to clearly indicate an input parameter.
-Do not use src.var if it can be helped.
+Do not use src.variablename to circumvent this problem.

 **_Good:_**